Russia proposes 6-month cross-border aid renewal for Syria

 Associated Press

-UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year, as many U.N.
+UNITED NATIONS (AP) — As the U.N.
+Security Council prepares to vote Thursday on humanitarian aid deliveries to rebel-held northwest Syria from Turkey, Russia agreed to continue such deliveries but only for six months — not a year, as many U.N.
 Security Council members, Secretary-General Antonio Guterres and more than 30 nongovernmental groups want.

 Russia proposed amendments to a draft resolution by Ireland and Norway reducing their year-long time frame for deliveries.
 Council diplomats said consultations were continuing late Wednesday to see if a compromise could be reached.